 We offer unique courses that explore Japanese Language, History, and Culture through an in-depth and hands-on approach.
 Our world-class professors and course options enhance your academic experience and provide you with new perspectives each day in class.

-You take 16–19 credits per semester.
+You must take 15–19 credits per semester.
 Courses are worth 3 credits unless otherwise specified.

 Craft your own academic experience by selecting from the following required and optional program components:

 Students in the Japanese Language Program will enroll in 6 credits of Japanese in Context at the appropriate level.
 Japanese in Context courses are structured to develop students’ linguistic, sociolinguistic, and socio-cultural competence.
 These courses are taught by faculty at KUIS, and include students from the IES Abroad Tokyo Society & Culture program as well as other international students at KUIS.

 In addition, students in the IES Abroad Language Program will choose two courses, selected from a menu of special-focus Japanese courses, each of which counts for two credits.
 Course choices will vary from semester to semester, but may include “Introduction to Translation,” “Listening Comprehension,” “Japanese Composition,” “Personal & Business Written Communication,” “Fluency through Film,” “Reading Japanese Newspapers & Magazines,” or other courses.
 These courses are organized by IES Abroad Tokyo, and taught by local instructors.